 The compromise was a pair of wall-sized canvas paintings, which Chris worked on with his daughter.
 The paintings depict stories of Country, motifs from Darug rock art and dreamtime beliefs of the nearby Gandangara people.
 They also reference the more recent history of the Frontier Wars.

 “And that was a lovely thing to be able to do too,” says Chris.
 “Because it’s a prickly or tricky, difficult, uncomfortable subject for a lot of people and I do want people to know that this went on, because a lot of people know very little about the culture and the history of the country, and I think they often don’t think if they’re living in Sydney that there was anything that happened there.”

 Darug Elder Chris Tobin at Woodford Academy.
 Photo by David Hill.

-Tobin’s work with Woodford Academy has also given locals a place to pool and enrich their knowledge of Aboriginal sites and snippets of history.
-“So it becomes a place of sharing, information which I would not get otherwise because I wouldn’t meet up with those people otherwise.”
+Chris’ work with Woodford Academy has also given locals a place to pool and enrich their knowledge of Aboriginal sites and snippets of history.
+“So it becomes a place of sharing and a source of new information because I wouldn’t meet up with those people otherwise.”

 He refers to traditional values that prioritise community and respect for the environment.

 “I love pointing out that we didn’t have homeless people till two hundred years ago.
 Unless you’re a criminal and got kicked out of your clan country.
 And that, even just a message like that for some people can be life-changing.”

 Woodford Academy acknowledges and respects the Darug and Gundungurra people as the traditional custodians of this land.